 ISO 9001- General

-As of 2011, over 1.1 million ISO 9001 certificates were issued across over 170 different countries making it the most widely recognized ISO approval.
+As of 2021, over 1.1 million ISO 9001 certificates are current across over 170 different countries making it the most widely recognized ISO approval.
 Certification involves a two phase auditing process and a reevaluation process every three years in which the manufacturer must display ‘continual improvement’ in their QMS.